jhallen/joes-sandbox/pcb/dash/readme.md

 ### Drawing wires

-Postion the mouse over a pin (valid pins are highlighted when you hover over them) and left-click (no need to hold).
-Draw the line segment- it shows up as a dashed red line when you move the mouse.
-Left-click again to solidify the segment and start a new one from the current point.
+Postion the mouse over a pin (valid pins are highlighted when you hover over them) and left-click (no need to hold) to start drawing.
+As you move the mouse, the potential line segment is shown as a dashed red line.
+Left-click again to solidify the segment and start a new one from the current position.
 To stop drawing, right-click the mouse.

 Do not hit ESC to complete drawing- it switches to text mode.
 If you do this, hit ESC again to return to graphics mode.